alexanderGugel/micro-hackathon-starter/README.md

   `git clone https://github.com/alexanderGugel/micro-hackathon-starter.git your-awesome-project`

-2. Run npm scripts.
+2. Run Grunt.

-  * `npm run-script dev-client`

-    This script will watch and recompile all your .coffee-files inside `static/js`.

-  * `npm run-script dev-server`

-    This script will watch and execute your server.coffee.
-It does **not** compile it into a server.js file, since it uses [nodemon](http://nodemon.io/).

-3. Finished?

-  * `npm run-script build-server`

-    This script will actually compile your server.coffee file into a server.js file.
+  Grunt will watch and compile your server.coffee and static/client.coffee file.
+It also takes care of your main.sass-file.

+3. Use Nodemon.

+  Use `nodemon server.js` in order to get rid of the bad habit of constantly having to restart your server.

+4. Write your super-awesome app.

+  Edit server.coffee and everything inside the "static" directory.

-  * `npm start`
+3. Finished? `npm start` it!

-    As soon as you have compiled your server.coffee-file using `npm run-script build-server`, you can use this script in order to execute your server.js file.
+  As soon as you have compiled your server.coffee-file using Grunt, you can use this script in order to execute your server.js file.
 This is especially useful for platforms like OpenShift, since these services typically use `npm start` in order to start your app.

 License
 -------